Veterinary Food Animal Scholars Track

 In addition, students must meet the following:

-- Completed at least two semesters at full time attendance by the end of the spring term in which the application is submitted, while enrolled in an approved VetFAST program at the University of Minnesota.
+- Completed at least two semesters at full-time attendance with coursework graded A-F, by the end of the spring term in which the application is submitted, while enrolled in an approved VetFAST program at the University of Minnesota.

 - Will take at least 8 math and science prerequisite courses at the University of Minnesota.